Mikkomario/Utopia-Scala/README.md

 have to rely on awt-tools, which are less flexible, less scalable, less functional and less easy to use.

-The only problem with **Genesis** and **Inception** is that the standard Swing framework isn't build upon them, but that's why we have **Utopia Reflection**.
+The only problem with **Genesis** and **Inception** is that the standard Swing framework isn't build upon them, but that's why we have **Utopia Reflection** and **Utopia Reach**.

 ### Utopia Reflection
 *A GUI framework that actually works and does what you want it to do*

-I personally have a love-hate relationship with the Swing framework.
+I personally have a love-hate (mostly hate) relationship with the Swing framework.
 On the other hand, it's one of the few GUI frameworks for Java/Scala.
 On the other hand, it consistently keeps frustrating me with its limitations, difficulty of use and by simply not working.

-**Reflection** is a swing-like GUI framework that relies on Swing as little as possible.
+**Reflection** is a swing-like GUI framework that provides a foundation for both Swing-reliant and **non-Swing** GUIs (see **Utopia Reach**).
+Swing dependencies are clearly separated from the generic models and traits.
 First of all **Reflection** let's you use the models from **Genesis**, also providing it's own addition.
 Second, **Reflection** handles layout like it should be handled (much like Swift handles layout with StackPanels and constraints).
 Third, **Reflection** has a built-in support for **your** own localization feature, if you wish to implement one.

-There are a number of pre-existing component implementations.You also have access to all the higher abstraction level interfaces, which let's you create your own components with relative ease, in case you want to.
+There are a number of pre-existing component implementations (swing-based).
+You also have access to all the higher abstraction level interfaces, which let's you create your own components with relative ease, in case you want to.

+### Utopia Reach
+*A GUI framework for those who REALLY hate Swing*

+Turns out even **Reflection** was subject to limitations caused by Swing-dependency, preventing full scalability.
+Therefore we have **Utopia Reach**, a framework that uses only a single Swing component. **Reach** has the same core principles as **Reflection**, but takes things even further by having it's own, non Swing-dependent component, focus, paint and other systems. **Reach** even supports multithreading, which was *apparently* supposed to be impossible.

+**Reach** obviously doesn't have the same look and feel as Swing does.
+The existing component designs are somewhat inspired by Material Design.
+However, as with all the other *Utopia* modules, **Reach** allows you to design and implement your own style on top of the existing capabilities.
+The only requirement when using **Reach** is that you can't really rely on Swing or Awt components.
+If you would rather still use mostly Swing, consider using **Reflection** instead.

 ### Utopia Conflict
 *Advanced collision detection, yet simple interface*